tgherzog/pyddh/README.md

-### ddh_fix.py
+### ddh-fix.py

 Minor script that demonstrates how to make batch updates to specified DDH records

+### ddh-test.py

+Low-level module-independent tests for the DDH API

-### eex_harvest.py
+### eex-transfer.py

-Slight misnomer here.
 This is a bespoke script intended to do a one-time export/import from energydata.info to DDH.

 ### open_datasets.py